yum update

-This post details step by step guide on how to install Asterisk 13 and PJSIP on CentOS 6 Linux distribution, which means that prior to installing Asterisk; pjproject libraries needs to be installed first to meet the dependencies for Asterisk 13.
+This post details step by step guide on How to install Asterisk 13 and PJSIP on CentOS 6 Linux distribution, which means prior to installing Asterisk (VOIP telephony); pjproject libraries needs to be installed first to meet the dependencies for Asterisk 13.

 Step 1 – Update System